 Storing pupil data

-We hold pupil data for the time specified in the school’s data retention policy.
+We hold pupil data securely for the set amount of time shown in our data retention policy.

 Who do we share pupil information with?

 - local authorities

 - the Department for Education (DfE)